Home » Supplements Needed for a Successful Raw Diet in Cold Climates – and in Today’s World

 Environmental supplements compensate for environmental shortcomings (see above) and provide the nutrients that are not available:

-• Vitamin D3 Supplement or Light
+• Vitamin D3 Supplement or specialized light devices

 • Vitamin B12 Methylcobalamin